FREE standard deliveryAvailable on Online orders over £350 ex VAT. T&Cs apply.

 How large can I go?

-Most log cabins do comply with the size rules which are listed in the permitted development rules and so you can pretty much assume that you will be able to have the cabin of your dreams.
+Most log cabins comply with the size rules listed in the permitted development rules, so you can pretty much assume that you will be able to have the cabin of your dreams.

-If you’re planning to use your new shed or log cabin as a home office, it should be fine but if you plan for clients to visit the premises or if plan to use it for the production of stock which might entail a lot of noise or mess, it’s best to seek further advice.
+If you’re planning to use your new shed or log cabin as a home office, it should be fine.
+However, if you plan for clients to visit the premises or if you plan to use it for the production of stock which might entail a lot of noise or mess, it’s best to seek further advice.